volcano-sh/website/content/en/docs/queue.md

 can still run well.
 5. Create PodGroup "p2" who enters queue "test".
 6. Create job "j2" who belongs to "p2" and requests 3C. "j2" will be evicted to return resource to queue "test".

 ### Capability For Overuse Of Resource
 #### Premise

 * The total amount of CPU resource in Cluster is 4C.
-* Default queue named "default" has already been created by volcano, whose default weight is 1.
+* Default queue named "default" has already been created by Volcano, whose default weight is 1.
 * No running tasks in cluster.

 #### Operation

 1. Create queue "test" whose capability is 2C.
 2. Create PodGroup "p1" entering queue "test".
 3. Create job "j1" who belongs to "p1" and requesting 1C. "j1" runs well.
 4. Create job "j2" who belongs to "p1" and requesting 2C. "j2" becomes "pending" because the limit of capability.

 ### Reclaimable For Resource Return
 #### Premise

 * The total amount of CPU resource in Cluster is 4C.
-* Default queue named "default" has already been created by volcano, whose default weight is 1.
+* Default queue named "default" has already been created by Volcano, whose default weight is 1.
 * No running tasks in cluster.

 #### Operation

 1. Create queue named "test" whose "reclaimable" is false and weight is 1.
 So resource share for queue "default" and "test" are both 2C.
 2. Create PodGroup "p1" and "p2". "p1" enters queue "test" while "p2" enters to queue "default".
 3. Create job "j1" who belongs to "p1" and requests 3C. "j1" runs well because of no tasks in queue "default".
 4. Create job "j2" who belongs to "p2" and requests 2C.
 The status of "j2" is "pending" because queue test's "reclaimable" is false.
 It will NOT return resource to other queues immediately until some tasks in it finishes.

 ## Note
 #### default queue
-When volcano starts, it will create a queue named "default".
+When Volcano starts, it will create a queue named "default".
 Its weight is 1.
 The following jobs without assigned to a queue will be assigned to queue "default".
 #### soft constraint about weight
 weight determines the resource share of a queue, but not the upper limit.
 As examples above, a queue can make use of resource more than its share when there is idle resource in other queues.
-It's a good character for volcano to have a better resource usage of cluster resource.
+It's a good character for Volcano to have a better resource usage of cluster resource.